michaeljfuller/FlashDecks/README.md

 and [AWS Amplify](https://aws.amazon.com/amplify/).

 ## Hosting
-The app is hosted on AWS and can be accessed at [https://dev.dxccldee9zefn.amplifyapp.com/](https://dev.dxccldee9zefn.amplifyapp.com/).
+The web version of the app is hosted on AWS and can be accessed at [https://dev.dxccldee9zefn.amplifyapp.com/](https://dev.dxccldee9zefn.amplifyapp.com/).

 ## About the app
 FlashDecks is a web/mobile app that lets users create and share collections of "Flash Cards".

 Flash Cards are a study tool where a question is on one side, and answers are on the reverse.
 Since these cards are digital they can contain media which physical cards don't, such as video and links.

+It is not available on iOS, as I don't have an iOS device to test it on.

 # Development